sindresf/Lunar-Lander/README.md

 - [x] buttonsystem considers time between presses
  - [x] for all types of presses
 - [x] press 'p' to start game
-- [x] press 's' to cycle through skins
+- [x] press 'w' to cycle through worlds
- - [x] skin carries into game scene
+ - [x] world carries into game scene
- - [ ] set all variables that controls the skins behaviour
+ - [ ] set all variables that controls the world's behaviour
 - [x] press '1' for single player
 - [x] press '2' for multiplayer
 - [ ] press 'l' to load previous game
 - [x] display both players controls
+ - [ ] controls are the user's choice
  - [ ] press 'shift' to enter player control setter mode
 - [ ] press 'tab' to view scoreboard
  - [ ] make file-stored scoreboard info
 - [x] music in background